Alavandar: The Local Casanova

 Menon then cut off the dead person’s head using the lethal Malabar knife.

 The couple packed the murdered man’s headless torso into a steel trunk.
 Menon transported the steel trunk to Madras Central Railway Station.
-On his way to the Egmore Railway Station, Menon threw the Malabar knife in a park in Broadway.
-With the help of an unsuspecting porter Menon placed the steel trunk under a seat in a third class compartment of the Indo-Ceylon Express.
+On his way to the Egmore Railway Station, Menon threw the Malabar knife in a park on Broadway, Madras.
+With the help of an unsuspecting porter, Menon placed the steel trunk under a seat in a third class compartment of the Indo-Ceylon Express.

 On returning home from the railway station, Prabhakara Menon wrapped the severed head in Alavandar’s shirt, carried it to the Royapuram beach, and buried it in the sand.